GiulioImperato/Recommendation-System/README.md

-GET     /api/v1/interactions/{userId}/history   Retrieve a user's interaction history PUT     /api/v1/interactions/addevent           Add an event (rating or view) for a movie by the user GET     /api/v1/recommendations/{userId}        Get movie recommendations for a specific user
+GET     /api/v1/interactions/{userId}/history   Retrieve a user's interaction history PUT     /api/v1/interactions/addevent           Add an event (rating or view) for a movie by the user GET     /api/v1/recommendations/{userId}        Get movie recommendations for a specific user GET     /api/v1/users                           Retrieve all users in the system
 ```

 Each endpoint is fully documented in Swagger, including: